 Faster: If you can reach an agreement with your spouse quickly, you will be able to finalize your divorce in three months or less, depending on how long the family court takes to process it.
 During a contested divorce, you will be at the mercy of the courts for each date set in your hearing and any possible motion hearings that draw it out longer.
 Moreover, you have little control over the speed of these proceedings.

-What Issues Must We Agree?
+What Must We Agree On?

-Those terms include issues such as:
+This includes issues such as:

-Remember, you and your spouse don’t have to agree on all terms regarding these factors at the outset.
-The critical thing to remember is that you will need to decide to work through these issues outside of court.
-Once you have reached an agreement, you will submit your divorce to the court, where a judge will review the terms and finalize it.
+Remember, you and your spouse don't have to agree on all terms regarding these factors at the outset.
+The critical thing to remember is that you will need to agree to work through these issues outside of court.
+Once you have reached an agreement, you will then submit your divorce to the court, where a judge will review the terms and finalize it.